Minnesota Trout UnlimitedMinnesota Trout Unlimited

 MNTU Trout Brook stream improvement project wins engineering award

-On February 21, 2025 MNTU’s design engineers on its Trout Brook project, Emmons & Olivier Resources, Inc (EOR), received a Water Resources Excellence award from the American Council of Engineering Companies of Minnesota for our recent stream habitat restoration project in Miesville Ravine County Park Reserve.
-We collaborated with Dakota County Parks and the MNDNR to restore this local gem.
+On February 21, 2025 Minnesota Trout Unlimited’s (MNTU) design engineers for its Trout Brook project, Emmons & Olivier Resources, Inc (EOR), received a Water Resources Excellence award from the American Council of Engineering Companies of Minnesota for our recent stream habitat restoration project in Miesville Ravine County Park Reserve.
+We collaborated with Dakota County Parks and the Minnesota Department of Natural Resources (DNR) to restore this local gem.

 Trout Brook at the end of last summer’s habitat work.

 A key component of the project was the removal of over 10 acres of invasive species, followed by reseeding with native vegetation to restore plant diversity.
-Our local TCTU chapter has worked with both EOR and Dakota County Parks to continue invasive species removal throughout the corridor.
-In addition, during construction, a state-threatened plant was discovered, requiring careful mapping and transplantation to ensure its preservation in coordination with the MNDNR.
+Our local Twin Cities Trout Unlimited chapter has worked with both EOR and Dakota County Parks to continue invasive species removal throughout the corridor.
+In addition, during construction, a state-threatened plant was discovered, requiring careful mapping and transplantation to ensure its preservation in coordination with the DNR.
 For this piece of the project, MNTU and also partnered with the University of Minnesota’s Landscape Arboretum.

 The Trout Brook stream restoration has been a success.
 MNTU will continue working with EOR and our construction contractor, Barth Construction, to monitor and maintain the site through October 2026.
 Funding was provided by the Outdoor Heritage Fund.